flonadb/flonadb/README.md

 The URL above is used to connect to a target database named `mysql-prod` defined in the proxy database config file we created.

-Obtaining a Connection Using Flona DataSource:
+Obtaining a connection using Flona data source:

-Flona driver also provides [FlonaDataSource](#flonadatasource) which is a JDBC `DataSource` implementation and below is an example demonstrating how to use it.
+Flona driver also provides [FlonaDataSource](#flona-datasource) which is a JDBC `DataSource` implementation and below is an example demonstrating how to use it to obtain a connection to a target database named `mysql-prod`.

 ```java
 FlonaDataSource ds = new FlonaDataSource();